bomonike/bomonike.github.io/python-exams.md

 1. Answer the post-survey questions so you'll get a "Discount coupon on completion of course" email from noreply@netacad.com containing a discount code unique to you.
 1. DOTHIS: Email me the discount code so I can send you the exam code.

-1. When you get the exam code,
+1. When you get the exam code, visit <a target="_blank" href="https://pearsonvue.com/pythoninstitute">https://pearsonvue.com/pythoninstitute</a> to register for the exam.

    ### Continue to PE2